xBFreEnergy/xBFreEnergy.github.io/docs/project/roadmap.md

 # Roadmap
-Our roadmap focuses on first implementing methods that are widely used.
-Initially, starting with gmx_MMPBSA, we implemented most of the methods derived from PB.
-However, in the future, we want to implement several more methods, like LIE, FEP, and TI.
+Our roadmap prioritizes the implementation of widely used methods.
+Currently, we have successfully implemented gmx_MMPBSA, which incorporates several methods derived from PB and other implicit solvent-based approaches.
+However, our future plans involve expanding our method offerings to include additional approaches such as LIE, FEP, and TI.

 !!! important
-    It is important to clarify that our roadmap is tentative but does not guarantee that it is exact.
-As we mentioned, we do not have financing, so we can only dedicate our free time to the project development.
-If possible, consider [becoming a sponsor](../../sponsor#how-to-become-a-sponsor).
-Shortly, we plan to apply for financing that will allow full-time development and therefore have more exact release dates.
+    Please note that our roadmap is subject to change and should be considered tentative.
+We cannot guarantee exact timelines as we currently lack financial resources and can only dedicate our free time to project development.
+    However, we encourage you to consider becoming a sponsor to support our efforts.
+By becoming a sponsor, we can aim for full-time development and provide more accurate release dates in the future.
+For more information on sponsorship opportunities, please visit [becoming a sponsor](../../sponsor#how-to-become-a-sponsor).

 ```mermaid
 gantt